Friday, October 19, 2012

 Legacy of Pain - Legacy of Pain - $1.00

-I assumed this was some sort of metalcore.
-Saw there was a Behemoth shirt in the band photo (not that that's a mark of quality these days...) so I went ahead and bought it.
-This fits in the deathcore category, although the vocals aren't as forced and overexaggerated as that normally implies.
-The first song had some melodic twin guitarwork but for the most part sounded like generic modern death metal with breakdowns.
-The other tracks had a much stronger Swedish melodic death influence and were more along the lines of typical At the Gates-emulating style metalcore, just with growled vocals.
+I assumed this was going to be some sort of metalcore.
+Saw there was a Behemoth shirt in the band photo (not that that's a mark of quality these days...), so I went ahead and bought it.
+The first song has some melodic twin guitarwork, but overall sounds mostly like modern death metal with breakdowns incorporated.
+For deathcore, the vocals are thankfully more like standard DM vox and aren't very forced or overexaggerated for the style.
+The other tracks have a stronger melodeath influence and sound like typical Slaughter of the Soul-core mixed with the sound of the first track.

 Styx - Edge of the Century - $1.00